 Prospective adoptive parents must have physical and temporary legal custody of the adoptive child for at least three consecutive months immediately prior to petitioning the court for an adoption decree.
-One Month is allowed in one of the regions we work in.
+In Lagos, One Month bonding or fostering time is required.
 An applicant cannot have the child reside with another family member in lieu of living with the applicant, even if a Power of Attorney is in effect.
 The U.S. Consulate has seen waivers issued to parents who claimed to the court that meeting this requirement was a burden.

 Nigerian adoption laws are complex and vary from state to state.
 At the national level, adoptions are regulated by the Nigerian Child Rights Law or the Adoption Act of 1965.
 Depending on where the adoption takes place, the specific law and regulations governing the adoption may differ.

-On the Nigerian side the only legal way to do an adoption in Nigeria is to work with the respective state social welfare office (usually named the State Ministry of Women’s or Family Affairs,) or through the one accredited adoption agency in Nigeria, working through a US adoption service provider.
+On the Nigerian side the only legal way to do an adoption in Nigeria is to work with the respective state social welfare office (usually named the State Ministry of Women’s or Family Affairs,) or through the one Lagos accredited adoption agency in Nigeria, working through Little Miracles.
 Lagos State will accept non-Nigerian families.
 Families must also obtain a Hague Accredited Homestudy and have begun the adoption process with a US Primary Service Provider and obtain immigration approval before moving forward with the adoption process in Nigeria.
 All paperwork on the child must be given to the US agency for review prior to proceeding.
 Prospective adoptive parents should not attempt to process their adoption through local officials who may attempt to circumvent the legal process.

 Adoptions of children who are allegedly relinquished by their parent, who is still living, are subject to investigation as the U.S. Consulate has found that parents in Nigeria may relinquish their children to relatives living in the United States strictly in order to afford the children the ability to immigrate to the United States.